charlieroberts/bitty/README.md

 - No build script (ok, there's optionally one to minify, but it's, like, totally optional)
 - Zero dependencies
 - Prioritize simplicity over speed
+- Responsive design / mobile support
+- Accessible to alternative reading devices
 - Code annotations / visualizations (eventually)

 The default keybindings are:

-- Ctrl+Enter: Run single line at current cursor location
+- Ctrl+Enter: Run (and flash) single line at current cursor location
-- Alt+Enter:  Run block surrounding current cursor location.
+- Alt+Enter:  Run (and flash) block surrounding current cursor location.
 Blocks are delimited by blank lines (including spaces).

 ## To use
 Call `bitty.init()`, maybe with some config options.
 Then call `bitty.subscribe( 'run', callback )` to register your callback function to be called whenever code is executed.